Skip to content

 components = ["tenant", "regions...", "source"]

-With that pattern, the valid filter keys are tenant, regions, source, or the reserved id.
-Filtering on an unknown key — e.g. --filter department=finance against the pattern above — silently matches nothing (no error; the command just reports “0 sources after filter”).
+With that pattern, the valid filter keys are tenant, regions, source, the reserved id, or the reserved table (see below).
+Filtering on an unknown key (e.g. --filter department=finance against the pattern above) silently matches nothing (no error; the command just proceeds with zero sources in scope).

 A plain variable like tenant matches by equality: